 Note: OK Geometry (Basic mode) offers much more: it is possible to create dynamic constructions, including implicit constructions and constructions based on optimisation, and to study them.
-It is also possible to devise proof-like problems to be solved in the Easy mode.

-2 Working with OK Geometry (Easy mode)
+It is also possible to devise proof problems to be solved in the Easy mode.
+OK Geometry (Plus mode) offers additional advanced observational methods.

-2.1 Accessing the Easy mode
+1 Accessing the Easy mode

-To access the Easy mode of OK Geometry click in the menu line the command Configure | Working mode | Easy (Figure 1).
+To access the Easy mode of OK Geometry, click in the menu line the command Configure | Working mode | Easy (Figure 1).